 Chicago is known for its many fabulous restaurants and wonderful food.
 Everyone looks forward to dining out, whether celebrating with family and friends or a casual meal out.
 What no one expects is to get sick following a meal in a restaurant, leaving one to wonder “Did I get food poisoning”?
 Food poisoning affects approximately 1 in 6 Americans every year, resulting in approximately 128,000 hospitalizations and 3,000 deaths, according to the CDC.
 The most common causes of foodborne illnesses stem from Salmonella, Toxoplasma, Listeria and Norovirus.
 Food poisoning symptoms can range from very mild to extremely severe and may even include death.
-For the more severe cases, you may wish to explore the possibility of taking legal action.
+For the more severe cases of food poisoning which requires medical intervention, you may wish to explore the possibility of taking legal action.

 What should I do if I think I have food poisoning?

-Seek medical attention as soon as possible.
+Seek medical attention as soon as possible if you think that you have been the victim of food poisoning.
 At the hospital, tests can be run for food poisoning, followed by appropriate treatment.
 In severe cases, you need to make sure that you are treated sooner rather than later to avoid complications, such as sepsis, or permanent damage to your organs.
 Medical treatments might include re-hydration with fluids, medications or surgery in the more extreme cases.

 How can I prove that I ate contaminated food that led to food poisoning?